LeticeZwinger/News-Explorer/README.md

 # System Requirements

-* Node.js: Version 18 or later is required.
+* Node.js: v18.0.0 or later
-* npm: Version 8 or later (or an equivalent package manager such as Yarn).
+* npm: v8.0.0 or later (or an equivalent package such as Yarn).
+* Vite: Used for bundling and local development (installed as a dev dependency)
 * Web Browser: A modern browser (e.g. Chrome, Firefox, Safari, or Edge) is needed to run the application.